Doto maculata

 Doto maculata is a species of sea slug, a nudibranch, a marine gastropod mollusc in the family Dotidae.

 Distribution

 This species was first described from Devon, United Kingdom.
 It was re-described and separated from synonymy with Doto coronata by Lemche in 1976.

 Description

 This nudibranch is translucent white with dark red spots on the ceratal tubercles.
 It is one of the smaller representatives of the Doto coronata group of species.
 One of its most distinctive features is the length of the tubercles on the cerata.

+Ecology

-EcologyDoto maculata feeds on the hydroid Halopteris catharina, family Halopterididae.
+Doto maculata feeds on the hydroid Halopteris catharina, family Halopterididae.